rich-p-rich/english-tutor-django-p4/README.md

 - Create a new app on by going to the Heroku homepage -> 'new' -> 'create new app'.
 - Name it accordingly: I chose to give it the same name as my GitPod repository for clarity
 - Go to Config Vars: add the secret key, port 8000  and database_url

+## Heroku: deploy
+- Enure your GitPushes are up-to-date
+- Enable automatic deloyment from GitHub
 - Deploy app

 ## Other technologies used